-I am currently a PhD fellow in the Center for Computer Games Research games at the IT University of Copenhagen.
+I have completed my PhD in Affective Music Generation and its Effect on Player Experience as part of the Center for Computer Games Research games at the IT University of Copenhagen.

 I completed my Master degree in Information Technology through the Media Technology and Games program of IT University of Copenhagen in June 2014.
 During my master studies I have developed a great interest in Procedural Content Generation for games, especially of music.
 My research at the time created the basis of what now is my PhD work: the expression of affective meaning through computer-generated music.